pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPingCentral.md

       Keep the `docker-compose.yml` file open.

-1. In the `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral/docker-compose.yml` file, also mount `./conf/pingcentral.jwk` to the `/opt/server/conf/pingcentral.jwk` volume under the `pingcentral` service.
+1. In the `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral/docker-compose.yml` file, mount `./conf/pingcentral.jwk` to the `/opt/server/conf/pingcentral.jwk` volume under the `pingcentral` service.
 For example:

       ```yaml
         pingcentral: